Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

    The OSD `up` and `in` counts should increase.
 If the `in` count increases but does not reflect the amount of drives being added back in, then fail over the `ceph-mgr` daemon.
 This is a known bug and is addressed in newer releases.

-   If you need to fail over the `ceph-mgr` daemon, run:
+   To fail over the `ceph-mgr` daemon, run:

    ```bash
    ceph mgr fail
    ```

-## Regenerate Rados-GW Load Balancer Configuration for the Rebuilt Nodes
+## Regenerate Rados Gateway load balancer configuration for the rebuilt nodes

    **IMPORTANT:** `radosgw` by default is deployed to the first three storage nodes.
 This includes `haproxy` and `keepalived`.
    This is automated as part of the install, but the configuration may need to be regenerated if not running on the first three storage nodes or all nodes.

 1. `ncn-s00[1/2/3]#` Deploy Rados Gateway containers to the new nodes.
 The placement should be all nodes that Rados Gateway should be running on, not only the new node.